 It’s a question just about every homeowner has had to face at least once.
-When is it time to finally retire your old furnace and get a new one?
+When is it time to finally retire your old furnace and get a new heating system?

-When is it Time to Replace Your Furnace?
+Deciding if I Should Replace my Furnace?
 The 3 Questions to Ask:

 Refer to this chart from the U.S. Energy Department on how to make a good decision on whether to go for a repair or for a completely new furnace.
 Consider the age of your unit and the cost of needed repairs.